Eiffel Tower: Skip-the-Line Tickets, Hours, and Tips (Updated for 2026)

 Looking for a hotel?
 Here are recommendations focused by neighborhood:

-The Gold Ring Scam
+The Ring/Bracelet Scam

 Worthwhile attractions in the Eiffel Tower area